 On July 31, 2014, Randall Wells accompanied Judy Nolen Hylton and her mother, Lucille T. Nolen (b.
 1922), on a tour of the earlier shirt factory, eventually the Winter Sun Building.
-J. Freezer & Son was evidently based in New York and for many years the operation in Floyd made shirts.
-After the owner of Floyd Garment purchased this factory, it made blouses, for which material was cut in the later-vacant building on Oxford St. behind the Food Lion grocery store.
+J. Freezer & Son, Inc., was evidently based in New York and for many years the operation in Floyd made shirts.
+After this factory was purchased by the owner of Floyd Garment, it made blouses; material for them (later on) was cut in the building on Oxford St. behind the Food Lion grocery store.
 Both factories sewed garments that as finished products were trucked to the Radford factory for shipping.
 During World War II the company made bandoliers for a time; worn around the waist, they enabled a soldier to carry shells.
-(Lucille’s husband Edd was one of these soldiers–“Two Brothers,” above.)
+(Lucille’s husband Edd was one of these soldiers.)

 At the right front corner stood the office, which was reached by the front door (in 2014 the entrance to Dogtown Pizza).
 As one entered, the office was on the right with a glass window that could be raised; on the left was a waiting room for filling out paperwork.
 To get into the working factory a person walked through another door that was kept closed.
 There was a mechanics’ office adjacent to the main office and along the right side.